tzl122/picopot/README.md

 A minimal Solana hybrid wallet project using a Raspberry Pi Pico to explore Ed25519 cryptography and cold-wallet design concepts.
-In the current version, transaction signing and broadcasting are handled on a laptop due to hardware and implementation limitations.
+In the current version, transaction signing and broadcasting are handled on a laptop due to hardware and implementation and my skill limitations.

 ## Features
 - Pure Python Ed25519 implementation on Raspberry Pi Pico